 - Develop your action plan for bringing the map to life.
 Remember to monitor results.

-Melding your inside-out and the outside-in together enables you to create a map that reflects your customer journey.
+Melding your inside-out and the outside-in together enables you to create a customer journey map that reflects your customer journey.